 - 2.C.1.
 If a player intentionally or flagrantly violates the rules, the captains of each team should discuss the incident and determine an appropriate outcome, and are not bound by any outcome dictated by these rules. - 2.C.2.
 For behavior warranting sanctions pursuant to Appendix B The Misconduct System, team captains or coaches may remove players on their team from the game for one point or any longer duration, to help promote SOTG.
 Removal shall occur after a point has been scored and before the next pull.
 However, in cases of ejection-worthy behavior, removal can occur at the next stoppage of play during the current point, with permission of the opposing captain.
 Spirit captains should be consulted prior to removal of a player.
-A captain or coach may permit a removed player to return to play at any time, consistent with rules on substitutions. - 2.D.
+A captain or coach may permit a removed player to return to play at any time, consistent with rules on substitutions.
+If a player is substituted by a team in accordance with this rule, the other team may substitute a player. - 2.D.
 Players should be mindful of the fact that they are acting as officials in any arbitration between teams.
-Players must: - 2.D.1. know the rules; - 2.D.2. be fair-minded and objective; - 2.D.3. be truthful; - 2.D.4. explain their viewpoint clearly and concisely; - 2.D.5. allow opponents a reasonable chance to speak; - 2.D.6. consider their opponent's viewpoint; - 2.D.7. use respectful words and body language; - 2.D.8. resolve disputes as quickly as possible; - 2.D.9. make calls in a consistent manner throughout the game; and - 2.D.10. only make a call where an infraction is significant enough to make a difference to the outcome of the action or where a player's safety is at risk.
+Players must: - 2.D.1. know and abide by the rules; - 2.D.2. make calls only where an infraction is significant enough to make a difference to the outcome of the action or where a player's safety is at risk; - 2.D.3. be fair-minded and objective; - 2.D.4. be truthful; - 2.D.5. explain their viewpoint clearly and concisely; - 2.D.6. allow opponents a reasonable chance to speak; - 2.D.7. listen to and consider their opponent's viewpoint; - 2.D.8. treat your opponents with consideration; use respectful words and body language; - 2.D.9. be conscious of the impact of your words and body language; - 2.D.10. resolve disputes efficiently as quickly as possible; - 2.D.11. make calls in a consistent manner throughout the game and from player to player; and - 2.D.12. acknowledge potential bias and preconceptions in order to treat every player equitably. only make a call where an infraction is significant enough to make a difference to the outcome of the action or where a player's safety is at risk.